A 3-minute daily practice for self-worth · iPhone

 I built Selfworth first for myself, because the apps I tried either told me to repeat things I didn’t believe, or turned getting better into one more streak to fail at.

 I’m not a clinic or a startup with a growth team.
 I’m one person who reads the research and sweats the details.
-That’s why this is private by default, careful about what it claims, and free where it actually matters.
+That’s why this is private by default, careful about what it claims, and built so nothing you write is ever locked away from you.
 If that’s the kind of thing you’ve been looking for, I’d love for you to be there at the start.

 Yours, Piet